-These green subsidies are designed to lower the UK’s carbon footprint and supposedly to safeguard against further rises in gas and electricity prices due to wholesale price rises.
+Green subsidies are designed to lower the UK’s carbon footprint and supposedly to safeguard against further rises in gas and electricity prices due to wholesale price rises.
 But what are they, and how do they work?

 These green subsidies are in place to pay for a number of different types of government initiatives.
 These are as follows:

 The government launched this initiative to force the energy companies in the UK to source a larger proportion of their energy from green sources.
 As a result these companies have passed on this cost to the consumer.

 Feed-in tariffs allow you to sell any excess energy that you produce back to the main power grid.
 This energy is produced from renewable sources that people have installed in their home.